skingan/purge_haplotigs_multiBAM/README.md

 #### STEP 3

 Run the purging pipeline.
 This script will automatically run a BEDTools windowed coverage analysis, a blast search, and perform lastz alignments etc. to assess which contigs to reassign and which to keep.
 The pipeline will make several iterations of purging.
-If you rerun this step it won't by default rerun the BEDTools or Blastn analysis.

 ```
 #!text